Journalist Describes The Loneliness And Leakiness Of Trump's White House

 His vocabulary was more specific.
 When he was in an area that he actually knew and understood and had some sort of emotional and intellectual connection to, he was more at ease, and it was reflected in how he would talk.
 Even now, frankly, when you get him talking about business or you get him talking about real estate, he speaks with much more fluidity than on almost anything else that he's involved with as president.

 It's funny — there's a video of him that's been kicking around the Internet for a year now, and it's a video of him in the '90s, I think it was '95, doing a review of Citizen Kane — and he's a big movies guy, Trump.
-He loves Sunset Boulevard, and one of the reasons he loves Mar-a-Lago is it sort of reminds him of that kind of a movie set and there's a grandeur to it, but he gave this very, very long exposition on his views of Citizen Kane and what "Rosebud" meant and he sounds very different.
-He sounds much more at ease with the subject matter, the timbre of his voice is different.
+He loves Sunset Boulevard — and one of the reasons he loves Mar-a-Lago is it sort of reminds him of that kind of a movie set and there's a grandeur to it — but he gave this very, very long exposition on his views of Citizen Kane and what "Rosebud" meant and he sounds very different.
+He sounds much more at ease with the subject matter; the timbre of his voice is different.

 On reporting on Trump at his Florida resort, Mar-a-Lago